AbiVarsanP/Crickz/PROJECT_README.md

 - 📊 **Live Scoreboard**: Real-time score updates and statistics
 - 🎯 **Innings Tracking**: Complete tracking of runs, wickets, balls, and overs
 - 🏆 **Match Results**: Detailed scorecard at the end of each match
-- 🎨 **Cricket-themed Design**: Beautiful UI with cricket green, pitch brown, and ball red colors
+- 🎨 **Crickz Design**: Futuristic neon UI with high-contrast translucent cards and animated backgrounds
 - ⚡ **Smooth Animations**: Engaging animations for wickets, runs, and transitions
 - 📱 **Responsive Design**: Works seamlessly on desktop and mobile devices